Subscribe to receive email updates about reducing, recycling and composting

 If you are an apartment property manager and do not currently offer recycling services at your building, contact Eureka Recycling at (651) 222-7678 or to get set up today.

-If you are a resident in a 12+ unit building and are interested in getting recycling services for your building, talk to the representative at your building and encourage them to connect with Eureka to get started.
+If you are a resident in a 12+ unit building and are interested in getting recycling services for your building, talk to the building owner or manager and encourage them to connect with Eureka to get started.

 In the meantime, recycling can be dropped off at the Saint Paul recycling drop-off center at 309 Como Ave (near Como and Minnehaha – map and directions).